Rickinio/TurtleGame/README.md

     1. The console application
     2. A class library that all domain models live.
-       They are in a seperate project cause now we can create a nuget package out of them.
+       They are in a seperate project cause now we can create a nuget package out of them and reuse them in other projects.
     3. A Test project where we achieved almost 100% code coverage.